 How many of you have been hit by failure to the point you can’t take it anymore?
 How many of you have felt you tried hard enough but then threw in the proverbial towel?
 Did you really try that hard?
 Who knows what would have happened if those who did…didn’t?
-I recently was reading an article in the April 11th, 2014 issue of Business Insider.
-The article, When you Feel Like You’re Failing by Jacquelyn Smith, talks about JetBlue Chairman Joel Peterson recent Linkedin posting-he posted about failure.
+I read an article in an April 11th, 2014 issue of Business Insider.
+The article, When you Feel Like You’re Failing by Jacquelyn Smith, talks about JetBlue Chairman Joel Peterson’s Linkedin posting-he posted about failure.
 He said “Abraham Lincoln, failed all the way to the White House.
 Look at Steve Jobs, he was fired by Apple…the company he co-founded in 1985, and Dr. Seuss had his first book rejected by 27 different publishers.”

 So what’s the matter with failure?
 The world’s greatest movers and shakers have failed…many times.
 They have taken a lickin’ and kept on tickin’.
 A great deal of failure or the feeling of failure, may very well be how we choose to look at it.
 We should choose to see it as a step towards forming our own success and not as a weakness.

 In the same Business Insider article, Joel Peterson offered these three things to remember when you hit a bump in the road:

 There’s important information in failure.
 Remember that failing is a learning experience.
 “It was Thomas Edison who declared, ‘I have not failed.
 I’ve just found 10,000 ways that won’t work,’” “He followed up with, ‘Negative results are just what I want.
 They’re just as valuable to me as positive results.’”
 Maintain this type of attitude and you’ll be more likely to succeed.